tenancy/docs/docs/tenancy/2.x/installation.md

 composer require tenancy/tenancy
 ```

+> IMPORTANT: You will need to manually enable your [database driver of choice](https://tenancy.dev/docs/tenancy/2.x/database-drivers), by adding the related service provider to `app.php`.

 > CAUTION: This will load specific non-intrusive Affects by default.
 You can check which are loaded by looking in the `composer.json` of the repository.

 This is an easy way of giving this toolkit a spin!